2nd Year Field Trip

 - igneous dolerite sills related to the Karoo Large Igneous Province near Graaf Reinet.
 The emplacement, uplift, and erosion of these sills are the main geological features we will discuss.

 Students conduct field examinations and prepare reports (which are assessed), linking their coursework in the Sedimentology and Paleontology modules to their field observations and the acquired data.
-This Field Trip is normally run in the September vacation and is managed by Prof Steve Prevec.
+This Field Trip is planned to be run in the winter vacation and is managed by Prof Steve Prevec.